-- STRING 'ignore-compatible', VARIANT 'b' <true/false> Ignore the default compatible check for forcing installation of bundles on platforms that a compatible not matching the one of the bundle to be installed - STRING 'tls-cert', VARIANT 's' <filename/pkcs11-url> Use the provided certificate for TLS client authentication - STRING 'tls-key', VARIANT 's' <filename/pkcs11-url> Use the provided private key for TLS client authentication - STRING 'tls-ca', VARIANT 's' <filename/pkcs11-url> Use the provided certificate to authenticate the server (instead of the system wide store) - STRING 'http-headers', VARIANT 'as' <array of strings> Add the provided headers to every request (i.e. for bearer tokens) - STRING 'tls-no-verify', VARIANT 'b' <true/false> Ignore verification errors for the server certificate
+- STRING 'ignore-compatible', VARIANT 'b' <true/false> Ignore the default compatible check for forcing installation of bundles on platforms that a compatible not matching the one of the bundle to be installed - STRING 'transaction-id', VARIANT 's' <UUID> Set UUID to use for identifying the (installation) transaction.
+If not given, RAUC will generate a random one. - STRING 'tls-cert', VARIANT 's' <filename/pkcs11-url> Use the provided certificate for TLS client authentication - STRING 'tls-key', VARIANT 's' <filename/pkcs11-url> Use the provided private key for TLS client authentication - STRING 'tls-ca', VARIANT 's' <filename/pkcs11-url> Use the provided certificate to authenticate the server (instead of the system wide store) - STRING 'http-headers', VARIANT 'as' <array of strings> Add the provided headers to every request (i.e. for bearer tokens) - STRING 'tls-no-verify', VARIANT 'b' <true/false> Ignore verification errors for the server certificate